-Race officials are required to know the rules of the sport and make sure they are followed so that the competition is fair to all competitors.
-Officials work the starts, finish and control areas.
-Officials are also needed to do the administrative paperwork, be jury members, technical delegates, course inspectors, escorts, marshals and even track workers.
-A race official must be willing to work outside in all types of weather for long periods of time.
-A race day is typically 5 to 7 hours for a Provincial Level race and longer for an international event.
+Luge officials are required to know the rules of the sport and make sure they are followed so that the competition is fair to all competitors.
+Officials work the starts, finish and control areas of a competition event.
+Officials are also needed to do administrative paperwork, be jury members, technical delegates, course inspectors, escorts, marshals, and even track workers.
+An official must be willing to work outside, in all types of weather, for long periods of time.
+A race day is typically five to seven hours for a provincial level race and longer for an international event.

 The Alberta Luge Association offers courses to certify individuals that are interested in becoming a Luge official.
 Courses are one day in length and occur yearly.
-Course are $25 per person, this cost covers all supplies, and lunch.
+Course are $25 per person, and covers all supplies and lunch.

 For more information on becoming an official please contact Marlene Vierboom at firstname.lastname@example.org.